UX Design Principles for Building a Great Product

 UX, or ‘user experience’ to give it its full title, is really an amalgamation of several different areas of design (for example, traditional graphic design, product design, interface design), rather than a separate, distinct field in itself.
 Those we call ‘UX designers’ don’t design user experiences per se – they design for user experience, with the ultimate goal of creating interactions that evoke a positive emotional experience from users.

 Or, to put it less robotically, they make things that people enjoy using and will come back to time and time again.
-They do this by sticking to a number of guiding design principles.
+Our in house UX design experts have laid out a number of guiding UX design principles to help you do just that.

 UX design principles: how many are there?